MDSplus/Documentation/docs/reference/matlab.md

 ```

 ## `mdsUsePython(USE_PYTHON=true)`
 This function allows switching between using the Java bridge and the Python bridge.
-When aThe default (`false`) is Java.
+The default (`false`) is Java.

 | Parameters ||
 |-|-|